Gas-liquid phase separation at zero temperature: mechanical interpretation and implications for gelation: Results

 However, $\Lambda^\parallel(r)$ and $\Lambda^\perp(r)$ exhibit strong density dependences.
 At $\rho=1.0 \gg \rho_S$, the former is positive, except near the origin, whereas the latter is completely negative.
-These behaviors are similar to those in purely repulsive systems.
-This indicates that repulsive forces are dominant when determining the energetics of the QLMs and that the attractive forces can be treated as a perturbation in this regime.
-However, as the density decreases, the values of $\Lambda^\parallel(r)$ diminish and become negative at a density of $\rho=\rho_\ast\sim0.94$.
+Note that if either of $\Lambda^\parallel(r\to\infty)$ or $\Lambda^\perp(r\to\infty)$ is negative, the other is always positive because the total energy profile $\Lambda(r\to\infty)$ is positive due to stability.
+These functional forms are similar to those in purely repulsive systems.
+This indicates that repulsive forces are dominant in determining the energetics of the QLMs and that the attractive forces can be treated as a perturbation in this dense regime.
+However, as the density decreases, the values of $\Lambda^\parallel(r)$ diminish and become negative at a density $\rho=\rho_\ast\sim0.94$.
 Correspondingly, $\Lambda^\perp(r)$ becomes positive.
 To estimate $\rho_\ast$, we fitted a linear function to the final values of $\Lambda^\parallel(r)$ at $\rho=0.92$, 0.93, 0.94, and 0.95.
-As shown in the inset of Fig.~\ref{fig:energy}(a), the estimated value of $\rho_\ast$ hardly depends on the system size $N$; however, the Sastry density $\rho_S$, which is defined as the minimum of the $p$-$\rho$ curve in Fig.~\ref{fig:presseigen}(a), strongly does\footnote{The estimation of $\rho_S$ will not qualitatively improve, even if the number of density points is increased.
-As an example, the inset of Fig.~\ref{fig:presseigen}(a) shows that the pressure at $\rho=0.93$ is already larger than that at $\rho=0.92$ for $N=1000$}.
-In the SM, we show that these results are qualitatively independent of the system size by directly comparing results for different $N$.
-In the next section, we discuss that $\rho_\ast$ is expected to serve as a sharp distinction between the glass and gel phases.
-Finally, we again emphasize that this qualitative change in the energetics of the QLMs is unique to systems with attractive forces.
+As shown in the inset of Fig.~\ref{fig:energy}(a), the estimated value of $\rho_\ast$ hardly depends on the system size $N$ while the Sastry density $\rho_S$, which is defined as the minimum of the $p$-$\rho$ curve in Fig.~\ref{fig:press_a}, strongly does\footnote{The estimation of $\rho_S$ will not qualitatively improve, even if the number of density points is increased.
+As an example, Fig.~\ref{fig:press_a} shows that the pressure at $\rho=0.93$ is already larger than that at $\rho=0.92$ for $N=1000$}.
+In Appendix~\ref{sec:energy}, we show that these results are qualitatively independent of the system size by directly comparing results for different $N$.
+In the next section, we discuss that $\rho_\ast$ is expected to be the zero-temperature phase separation point in the thermodynamic limit.
+Finally, we again emphasize that this qualitative change in the energetics of the QLMs is unique to systems with attractive interaction.